prank7/altcampus.school/read.md

   - Course details
   - Modules and their topics
   - Projects
-  - Explainer video with the UI grabs of the actual app in work.
+  - Explainer video with the UI grabs of the actual app in work.//
-  - Module wise SneakPeak
+  - Module wise SneakPeak//
-  - Tour of the platform
+  - Tour of the platform//
 ​
 ## Testimonials
 ​